 All players are equal, but some players are more equal than others.
-That's the basis of our Most Important Player series.
+That's the basis of our Most Important Players series.

 First off, quarterbacks are excluded to make things more interesting.
-It goes without saying that Arizona's Matt Scott, USC's Matt Barkley and Washington's Keith Price are their teams' most important players.
-Their losses would be catastrophic.
+It goes without saying, for example, that Marcus Mariota is Oregon's most important player.

 And most important doesn't necessarily have to be "best."
-An All-American's backup can be pretty darn good too.
+An All-American's backup can be pretty darn good, too.
+USC’s Leonard Williams might be the best defensive lineman in the nation, but is he the Trojans' most important player, considering the talent and depth on their D-line?

-Our most important guys are players who could swing a win total one way or the other, based on their living up to expectations.
+Our most important guys are players who could swing a win total one way or the other, based on them living up to expectations.
 Or their absence.